metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_management_cluster_connection_v1_manifest.md

 Optional:

 - `guardian_deployment` (Attributes) GuardianDeployment configures the guardian Deployment. (see [below for nested schema](#nestedatt--spec--guardian_deployment))
 - `management_cluster_addr` (String) Specify where the managed cluster can reach the management cluster.
 Ex.: '10.128.0.10:30449'.
-A managed cluster should be able to access this address.
+A managed clustershould be able to access this address.
 This field is used by managed clusters only.
 - `tls` (Attributes) TLS provides options for configuring how Managed Clusters can establish an mTLS connection with the Management Cluster. (see [below for nested schema](#nestedatt--spec--tls))

 <a id="nestedatt--spec--guardian_deployment"></a>